Nighttime Leg Cramps: Causes and Solutions

 Use Calcium and Magnesium at Night

 A mineral-rich, nutrient-dense diet is not always enough.
-If your body is depleted from key minerals, such as calcium and magnesium, it may lead to a serious imbalance within your body leading to nighttime leg cramps.
+If your body is depleted of key minerals, such as calcium and magnesium, it may lead to a serious imbalance within your body leading to nighttime leg cramps.
 This is why I recommend CalMag Support for a boost of calcium and magnesium at night.

 This supplement is a delicious, pear-flavored powdered supplement that provides high-quality, patented Albion® minerals in a state-of-the-art calcium/magnesium formulation.
 This supplement is incredibly easy to take.
-Its special forms of the minerals promote optimal absorption and utilization while being gentle on the gastrointestinal tract.
+Its special forms of minerals promote optimal absorption and utilization while being gentle on the gastrointestinal tract.

 It helps muscle function and healthy nerve conduction which may benefit nighttime leg cramps.
 In addition to providing relief from nighttime leg cramps, it boosts neurological function, energy production, mood, and bone health.
 Dissolve one scoop in 6 oz of cool, pure water.
 Take it once a day at night.